 Some users may wish to install ACCOUNTS on two or more computers (for instance, one at work and one at home) and have access to the same database from those computers.
 This could be for themselves, or for different people.
 The Web Network Version is one way to do that.

-There are also several other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, including using the Local Network Versions of ACCOUNTS, or using a remote-access solution.
+There are also several other options for multiple users accessing ACCOUNTS, detailed on the Multiple User Options page, including the Cloud Storage Service, or using the Local Network Versions of ACCOUNTS, or using a remote-access solution.
 This page is only about the Web Network Version.
 The Multiple User Options page gives pros and cons for each option.